 In early August, we released a collection of statement graphics tees and playful bucket hats by FVCK CANCER, an incredible brand offering unique pieces for cancer warriors.
-For every item sold, 100% of profits go to their platform as well as the two charities they support.
+For every item sold, 100% of the profits will go to their platform as well as the two charities they support.
 (There are still a few pieces left, fyi!)

-A big aim of the campaign is to encourage conversations around cancer by asking others to open up about their stories.
+A big aim of the campaign was to encourage conversations around cancer by asking others to open up about their stories.
 So far we’ve had an amazing response from you all.
 We’ve shared a couple of inspirational stories below.

 My journey with ovarian cancer has always been a public one.
 I knew that documenting my progress would be reassuring for my loved ones who weren’t sure if it was the right time to reach out.
 While oversharing has made it a bit less awkward for people to ask me how I’m doing, inviting the world into a very personal and difficult process is not for everyone.